La suerte de Loli

-La suerte de Loli (English title: Loli's Fate) is an American telenovela that aired on Telemundo from 26 January 2021 to 21 June 2021.
+La suerte de Loli (English title: Loli's Luck) is an American telenovela that aired on Telemundo from 26 January 2021 to 21 June 2021.
 Silvia Navarro stars as the titular character.
 Production of the series began in September 2020.

 Plot

 Loli Aguilar is an independent and successful woman who works as the executive producer of Global Radio Group, the number one radio station in the West Coast of the United States.
 While Loli's career is on the rise, her love life goes into the background as she enjoys her freedom and life without compromises.
 However, her life takes an unexpected turn when Mariana, her best friend, passes away and leaves everything to Loli, including her two children.
 The news leaves everyone surprised especially Loli, who feels like the least indicated person for that responsibility.
 Loli will have to face her new reality and learn that work is not everything in life, and discover that the true meaning of success is family and love.